surajkr1/CSCT/docs/committees/AI-in-LS.md

-# AI in LS Commitee
+# AI in Life Science Commitee